-- (i) Allegations of procedural deficiencies shall be subject to the grievance procedure; however, the final decision of the Trustees as to promotion is not subject to an arbitrator's decision. - 20.8 Promotion Decision. - (a) The President shall award promotion.
+(h) Allegations of procedural deficiencies shall be subject to the grievance procedure; however, the final decision of the Trustees as to promotion is not subject to an arbitrator's decision.

+- (a) The President shall award promotion.
 The President or designee shall notify the faculty member in writing of the decision as soon as possible, but no later than ten (10) days after the date of the decision. - (b) If a faculty member is denied a promotion and makes a written request to the President within twenty (20) days after receipt of notification of denial, the President or designee shall provide the faculty member with a written explanation of the reasons why promotion was not granted.
 The written explanation shall be provided within twenty (20) days of the faculty member's request. - (c) Within thirty-five (35) days after the promotion decisions, the promotion dossiers shall be returned to the faculty members.
-However, if a grievance has been filed, a copy of the promotion dossier shall be provided to the grievant, and the Provost shall retain the original promotion dossier until final disposition of the grievance. - (d) Allegations of procedural deficiencies shall be subject to the grievance procedure; however, the final decision of the President as to promotion is not subject to an arbitrator's decision. - 20.9 Withdrawal From the Process. - (a) A candidate for promotion may withdraw, without prejudice, at any stage in the process before March 15 or before the Provost submits his/her final assessment and recommendation to the President, whichever is later. - (b) If a candidate withdraws from consideration, the promotion dossier (including all assessments and recommendations) shall be returned to the candidate.
+However, if a grievance has been filed, a copy of the promotion dossier shall be provided to the grievant, and the Provost shall retain the original promotion dossier until final disposition of the grievance. - (d) Allegations of procedural deficiencies shall be subject to the grievance procedure; however, the final decision of the President as to promotion is not subject to an arbitrator's decision.

-20.10 Promotion Salary Increase.
+21.9 Withdrawal From the Process.

+- (a) A candidate for promotion may withdraw, without prejudice, at any stage in the process before March 15 or before the Provost submits his/her final assessment and recommendation to the President, whichever is later. - (b) If a candidate withdraws from consideration, the promotion dossier (including all assessments and recommendations) shall be downloaded and returned to the candidate.
+The electronic copy shall be deleted from the system upon request. - 21.10 Promotion Salary Increase.
 The University Administration shall increase the annual base salary rate of each faculty member recommended for promotion by twelve and one-half (12.5) percent, effective at the beginning of his/her next respective annual appointment.

-ARTICLE 21 PROMOTIONS FOR LIBRARY FACULTY
+ARTICLE 22 PROMOTIONS FOR LIBRARY FACULTY